SFA Undergraduate Research Conference Guidelines

 - Group papers/projects can be submitted for groups of up to five members.

-- Students should make their submissions to the department of the sponsoring faculty member.
-The student must be registered for the Spring 2014 semester to be eligible for the competition.
+- Students should make their submissions to the department of the sponsoring faculty member who must also be the person who supervised the project.

 - Each college and its departments will use their own guidelines to determine their submissions to the college.
 (For example, in the College of Liberal & Applied Arts, each department and division can submit no more than three student project to the Dean’s office.
 A college committee then chooses the college’s top scholar and its finalists.)